 By BaconGames 14 Comments

 With some downtime at PAX East 2012 I decided to check out the arcade freeplay area.
-The week before PAX, Ryan tweeted about almost nothing but his damn Ms. Pac-Man machine at home and I thought to indulge myself and give it a try.
+The week before PAX, Ryan tweeted about almost nothing but his damn Ms. Pac-Man machine and I thought I'd indulge myself and give it a try.
 See what the fuss was about.

 How could it not?
 It was such a quintessentially Ryan moment.
 Swearing profusely at the machine, giving it the double middle finger by the end, and telling us that he knew he could approach us as a friend once he spotted our member shirts.
 If nothing else, then with my drop into this magnificent pond of love and respect from friends and community members, I can at least give 6 more minutes of Ryan Davis being Ryan Davis.